MTstateIntroStats/IntroStatActivitiesHybrid/_book/14-UR-module11_review.md

 Next we will use theory-based methods.

-The sampling distribution for $\bar{x}$ based on a sample of size $n$ from a population with a true mean $\mu$ and true standard deviation $\sigma$ can be modeled using a normal distribution when certain conditions are met.
+The sampling distribution for $\bar{y}$ based on a sample of size $n$ from a population with a true mean $\mu$ and true standard deviation $\sigma$ can be modeled using a normal distribution when certain conditions are met.

-Conditions for the sampling distribution of $\bar{x}$ to follow an approximate normal distribution:
+Conditions for the sampling distribution of $\bar{y}$ to follow an approximate normal distribution:

 * **Independence**: the sample’s observations are independent, e.g., are from a simple random sample. (*Remember*: This also must be true to use simulation methods!)

 * **Normality Condition**: either the sample differences come from a normally distributed population or we have a large enough sample size.
 To check this condition, use the following rules of thumb:
     - $n < 30$: If the sample size $n$ is less than 30 and there are no clear outliers in the distribution of differences, then we typically assume the data come from a nearly normal distribution to satisfy the condition.

-    - $30 \le n < 100$: If the sample size $n$ is between 30 and 100 and there are no particularly extreme outliers in the differences of differences, then we typically assume the sampling distribution of $\bar{x}$ is nearly normal to satisfy the condition
+    - $30 \le n < 100$: If the sample size $n$ is between 30 and 100 and there are no particularly extreme outliers in the differences of differences, then we typically assume the sampling distribution of $\bar{y}$ is nearly normal to satisfy the condition

-    - $n \ge 100$: If the sample size is greater than 100 then we typically assume the sampling distribution of $\bar{x}$ is nearly normal to satisfy the condition, even if the underlying distribution of individual observations is not.
+    - $n \ge 100$: If the sample size is greater than 100 then we typically assume the sampling distribution of $\bar{y}$ is nearly normal to satisfy the condition, even if the underlying distribution of individual observations is not.

 12. Are the conditions met to model the data with theory-based methods?